OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Blocks
 ^^^^^^

+.. todo: rewrite for twig instead of smarty

 Use block definitions in the templates.
 This is not an obligation.
 The naming convention for new blocks is:
 ``[vendor]_[module]_[blockname]``.
 In the templates, use blocks like that: